-#4: “Someone could give you all of the physical attention in the world, but if they are ignoring and starving you out emotionally, losing them will never be a loss.
+#4: “Someone could give you all of the physical attention in the world, but if they are ignoring you emotionally, losing them will never be a loss.
 It’s a giant win.
-Stop telling yourself that you ‘lost’ a f*cktard person that you gave everything to.
-Losing has a depressing connotation.
+Stop telling yourself that you ‘lost’ a toxic person that you gave everything to.
 You WON.
-You GAINED.
-When you flushed, you didn’t lose the crap in your relational toilet – You WON a clean toilet and GAINED an education in what you’ll never put up with again.” – Natasha
+You GAINED a second chance.” – Natasha

 #5: “If you don’t ACT on the recognition of being a toxic person’s victim, you immediately become a volunteer by default.
 Never volunteer to be the diapers for emotional pants sh*tters.” – Natasha

 #7: “Get rid of anyone who treats you giving them a chance as though that means they will have multiple ones.” – Natasha

 #8: “If you wouldn’t be turned on by and date a physical deadbeat who lacked ambition, stop dating emotionally unambitious deadbeats.” – Natasha